 Origins of the Thanksgiving Celebration

-Although the origins of Thanksgiving in America pre-date the 18th century, it was His Excellency, President George Washington, who issued the first United States proclamation calling on all Americans to give thanks to God on a specific date.
-Americans traditionally hold that Thanksgiving first took place at the Plymouth colony in 1621.
-The Puritan settlers of Plymouth, also called Pilgrims, held the feast after their first successful harvest as a way of thanking God for their blessings.
-Nearby Indians were invited to share in the feast.
-This did not become an annual event.
-Instead, the settlers of the colonies held days of thanksgiving at different times of the year and without a consistent theme.
+Although the origins of Thanksgiving in America date back before the 18th century, it was His Excellency, President George Washington, who issued the first U.S. proclamation calling on all Americans to give thanks to God on a specific date.
+Americans generally believe that Thanksgiving first took place at Plymouth Colony in 1621.
+The Puritan settlers of Plymouth, also known as Pilgrims, held the feast after their first successful harvest as a way to thank God for their blessings.
+Nearby Native Americans were invited to join in the feast.
+However, this did not become an annual event.
+Instead, the colonies held days of thanksgiving at different times of the year and without a fixed theme.

 Boudinot's Resolution